UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 8. The first time a new OpenStack user accesses their account, they must reset their UKCloud Portal password as shown in [Synchronising your OpenStack password](#synchronising-your-openstack-password).

 ## Synchronising your OpenStack password
+> [NOTE]
+    > This section is    only relevant for the OSP-10 Corsham Openstack;region 5.
+The URL for this region is https://cor00005.cni.ukcloud.com.

 The first time you log in to UKCloud Portal to access your OpenStack projects, you must reset your password to activate account replication and synchronise your Portal and OpenStack passwords.